 Paleo or vegan?

-HealthViaFood is agnostic about this question, which can be very controversial for some people.
-It does not need to be controversial.
+HealthViaFood is agnostic about this question, which can be very controversial for some people, even if limited to health.
+The question does not need to be controversial.
 There is no one optimal set of healthy eating habits for everybody.

 Paleo eating habits include fruits, vegetables, nuts, seeds, meat, fish, and eggs.
-It excludes dairy, grains, cereals, beans, and legumes?
+It excludes dairy, grains, cereals, beans, and legumes.
 For example, it excludes wheat, corn, oats, rice, lentils, soy, tofu, millet, buckwheat, and quinoa.
-The idea is to eat the way that your ancient ancestors ate in the paleolithic era before the advent of agriculture and the cultivation of grains.
+The idea is to eat the way that your ancient ancestors ate in the paleolithic era before the advent of agriculture and the cultivation of grains, cereals, and beans.

 Vegans exclude all animal products, such as eggs, fish, chicken, meat, dairy, and honey, but they eat grains, cereals, beans, nuts, seeds, and legumes.
 Some of them eat a lot of junk food too.
 Vegan eating habits are sometimes referred to as “plant-based”.
 This may be a misnomer.
 It is possible to eat mostly plants and also to eat moderate portions of cooked meat, such as pasture-raised beef, liver, turkey, or eggs, even at the same meal.
 So “excludes animals” is a more precise reference for vegans.

-There is a growing vegan political movement.
+There is a growing vegan political movement promoting “fake meat” and eating insects.
 Are we entering the “age of veganism“?
 Maybe, but there are still some happy, healthy carnivores left.
 Is it immoral to kill and eat animals?
-What I eat concerns my health most of all for me.
+What I eat concerns my health most of all.
 For the rest, I am not sure.
 Man is the greatest predator to man.
 “Nature is red in tooth and claw.”

 These two sets of eating habits (paleo and vegan) are incompatible physically, but they can be reconciled, if you accept that vegan eating habits can be healthy, even therapeutic, for some people, while paleo eating habits can be healthy for other people.
 Perhaps there is a smaller group whose health is not served by vegan nor paleo.